TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/haskell/index.md

         putStrLn "Error: invalid string of roman numerals" exitWith $ ExitFailure 1
       Just x -> putStrLn $ show $ x

 ```

 {% endraw %}

-[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+Roman Numeral in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 01 2019 03:55:34.
-The solution was first committed on Oct 21 2018 01:06:56.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution